alok760/alok760.github.io/_posts/2019-05-22-Smart-Speaker.md

 ---
-title:        "Make Your own Smart Speaker with SUSI.AI (In Progress article)"
+title:        "Make Your own Smart Speaker with SUSI.AI (In Progress)"
 description:  "Learn to make your own smart speaker with a raspberry pi"
 image:        "smart_speaker.jpg"
 author:       "Alok"